pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_introduction/chapter.md

 >
 > The playbook output for an embedded Ansible service is shown in the service's **Provisioning** or **Retirement** tab in the **Services -> My Services** page in the WebUI.
 This output is read directly from the corresponding job's _.out_ file, and so once the _*.out_ files are purged, the output is longer visible from the service details in the WebUI.
 >

+## Zone Implications

+The ManageIQ::Providers::EmbeddedAnsible::AutomationManager provider attaches itself to the zone that the appliance is in when the **Embedded Ansible** server role is enabled.
+Subsequently moving the appliance into a different zone does not change the provider's zone, and so the **Embedded Ansible** server role should be disabled and re-enabled to ensure that the provider is re-configured in the new zone correctly.

 ## Events